What a neonatal intensive care unit (NICU) is

 NICUs in Australia use parts of a nursing program called Developmental Care, or Newborn Individualized Developmental Care and Assessment Program (NIDCAP).

-Developmental Care or NIDCAP is a way of caring for premature babies in hospital that focuses on your baby’s and family’s needs.
+Developmental Care or NIDCAP is a way of caring for premature or sick newborn babies in hospital that focuses on your baby’s and family’s needs.

 It’s all about reducing your baby’s stress during daily and medical care.
 It’s also about protecting your baby’s sleep.

 It means that the nurses will watch your baby carefully and use all their observations to get a complete picture of how your baby reacts, copes and settles.
 The nurses will also think about how and when they care for your baby.
 For example, your baby’s nurse might watch your baby for a few minutes and decide whether to wake her or let her sleep for a little longer.

 - do cluster care, which means bathing and feeding your baby in one session